rowanmoul/ArchSecureDualBoot/README.md

 - `--object-context primary-key.context` specifies the object that should be permanently stored in the TPM.
 - `--output primary-key.handle` saves the interal handle (NVRAM address) where the object was stored to a file that can later be used to reference that object, like a context file except it works across boots.

+**Important!**
+Make sure to also write down the TPM handle that this command prints out (a hex value in the form `0x81000001`).
+The handle file output above is binary and there is not presently an easy way to decode it.
+We will need the handle value in the section about secure boot later on.

 ### Add Authorization for Dictionary Attack Lockout